~50%

 Celonis in banking: where the platform delivers concrete results

 The Celonis Banking Solutions are used by prominent institutions – including Wells Fargo, HSBC, ABN AMRO, Standard Bank, Deutsche Bank and Atruvia, the IT service provider for Germany's cooperative banking sector (Volks- und Raiffeisenbanken).
-The application areas in the financial sector span the entire operational value chain.
+The application areas in the financial sector span the entire operational value chain – with increasingly concrete, measurable results.

 Quantified results in banking – performance improvements through process intelligence

-Credit approval: 50% reduction in waiting time; 4x faster processing
+Credit approval: 50% reduction in waiting time; 100 days saved in credit recovery (BCG/Celonis)

 Market overview: Celonis and its competitors